peterhoward42/qt-layout-gen/docs/reference_manual-2.md

 Nb.
 It raises an error if it finds more than one object that qualifies.

 ## Setting the Text on Things
-Anytime you put something in parenthesis after a type word like this:
+Anytime you put some text in parenthesis after a type word like this:

-    label1      label(some text)
+    label1      QLabel(some text)

-The builder will (indiscriminately) call setText('some text') on the object that the line has created.
-(Good for QLabel, QPushButton, QLineEdit).
+The builder will try to give that text to the object created, first by trying to call setText(), and then with setTitle().

+(Good for QLabel, QPushButton, QLineEdit, QGroupBox and possibly other classes).

 ## Taking the Input From a File